Timeline

 • Founding of North American League

-• Louisianne gains de facto independence, elects Republican government, ignores decrees of Napoleon.
-Government seat relocated temporarily from Nouvelle Orléans to St. Louis pending final decision of locale for capitol.
+• Louisianne gains de facto independence, elects a Republican government, and ignores the decrees of Napoleon.
+The government seat is relocated temporarily from Nouvelle Orléans to St. Louis pending a final decision for the location of the capital.

 1804